yuefan98/nleis.py/docs/source/getting-started.rst

 .. code-block:: python

-    ## from nleis.nleis_fitting import data_processing ## Import command for standalone nleis.py
+    from nleis.nleis_fitting import data_processing ## Import command for standalone nleis.py
-    from impedance.models.nleis.nleis_fitting import data_processing ## Import command for integrated nleis.py
+    ## from impedance.models.nleis.nleis_fitting import data_processing ## Import command for integrated nleis.py

     f,Z1,Z2,f2_trunc,Z2_trunc = data_processing(frequencies,Z1,Z2)

-Step 3: Define your model
+Step 4: Define your model
 ==========================

-Unlike :code:`impedance.py`, the smallest building block is a nonlinear Randles circuit.
+Unlike :code:`impedance.py`, the smallest building block is a nonlinear Randles circuit (charge transfer only).
 Please refer to :doc:`examples/nleis_example` on how to define a nonlinear equivalent circuit model.
 In short, if you are familiar with linear ECM, you can easily create a nonlinear ECM by adding an `n` to the end of each linear element that can generate nonlinearity.
-See the following example.
+The following example presents a cell model with porous electrodes composed of spherical particles for both the positive and negative electrodes.
+For EIS, the response of the two porous electrodes are in series with an ohmic resistance and an inductance (circ_str_1).
+The 2nd-NLEIS response is defined as the difference between the responses of the positive and negative electrodes (circ_str_2).

 .. code-block:: python

-    ## from nleis import EISandNLEIS ##Import command for integrated nleis.py
+    from nleis import EISandNLEIS ##Import command for integrated nleis.py
-    from impedance.models.nleis import EISandNLEIS ##Import command for integrated nleis.py
+    ## from impedance.models.nleis import EISandNLEIS ##Import command for integrated nleis.py

     circ_str_1 = 'L0-R0-TDS0-TDS1'
     circ_str_2 = 'd(TDSn0,TDSn1)'